thegenemyers/FASTK/README.md

 options in order to avoid clutter when listing a directory's contents.
 An issue with this approach is that it is inconvenient for the user to remove these files and often a user will forget they are there, potentially wasting disk space.
-We therefore provide Fastrm, Fastmv, Fastcp that remove, rename, and copy FastK output files as a single unit.
-That is, Fastrm, removes all histogram, table, and/or profile files with path name \<source>.
-Similarly, Fastmv, renames all such files as if FastK had been called with the option -N\<dest>, and Fastcp makes a copy of all of the files with the path name given by \<dest>.
-If \<dest> is a directory than the base name of source is used to form a complete destination path.
+We therefore provide Fastrm, Fastmv, and Fastcp that remove, rename, and copy FastK output files as a single unit.
+That is, Fastrm, removes all histogram, table, and/or profile files including the hidden one associated with path name \<source>, excluding extensions.
+Similarly, Fastmv, renames all such files as if FastK had been called with the option -N\<dest>, and Fastcp makes a copy of all associated files with the path name \<dest>.
+If \<dest> is a directory than the base name of source is used to form a complete destination path for both Fastmv and Fastcp.

-As for UNIX rm, mv, and cp commands, the -i option asks the command to query with each file as to whether you want to delete (rm) or overwrite (mv,cp) it, but only for the stubs and not the hidden files corresponding to the stub, which share the same fate as their stub file.
+As for UNIX rm, mv, and cp commands, the -i option asks the command to query each file as to whether you want to delete (rm) or overwrite (mv,cp) it, but only for the stubs and not the hidden files corresponding to the stub, which share the same fate as their stub file.
 The -n option asks Fastmv and Fastcp to not overwrite any files.